MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 The Rights Management administration log was successfully generated and can be found at .\Desktop\admin.log.
 ```

-### Usage logs for the Azure Rights Management service
+### Usage logs for the protection service
-Run the [Get-AipServiceUserLog](/powershell/module/aipservice/get-aipserviceuserlog) cmdlet to retrieve a log of end-user actions that use the Azure Rights Management service.
-This service protects data for Azure Information Protection.
+Run the [Get-AipServiceUserLog](/powershell/module/aipservice/get-aipserviceuserlog) cmdlet to retrieve a log of end-user actions that use the protection service from Azure Information Protection.
 The log could include personal data in the form of email addresses and IP addresses.
 The log is in plaintext and after it is downloaded, the details of a specific administrator can be searched offline.

 For example:
 ```